 Monitor the number of wet diapers your baby goes through in a day.
 If your baby seems less alert than normal or has fewer wet diapers, then they may be suffering from the effects of dehydration.

 Putting your baby in light clothing will help them to stay cool.
 Both lightweight fabric, such as cotton, as well as slightly loose-fitting, light-coloured clothing will help to keep your little one cool.

 Something many parents overlook is their baby’s diaper!
 Many diapers are bulky and keep in a lot of heat on your little one’s body.
-More and more Singaporean parents are looking for lightweight alternatives such as Offspring’s Featherlite Ultra-Thin Diapers which are only two millimetres thick.
+So you should definitely start looking into more lightweight alternatives in order to keep their bum cool and dry in Singapore's weather.